senclimate/xentropy/README.md

 ```

 ## Applications
-- ENSO reguliarity (SampEn) in observation, AWI-CM3 and CMIP6 models (Fig. 2 in Stuecker et al. 2025), an detailed example is available in [examples/enso_regularity.ipynb](examples/enso_regularity.ipynb)
+- ENSO reguliarity (SampEn) in observation, AWI-CM3 and CMIP6 models (Fig. 2 in Stuecker et al. 2025), an detailed example for observation is available in [examples/enso_regularity.ipynb](examples/enso_regularity.ipynb)

-## Acknowledgement

-If you use the xentropy code in your published work, please kindly cite:

-Stuecker, M. F., Zhao, S., Timmermann, A., Ghosh, R., Semmler, T., Lee, S.-S., et al. (2025).
-Global climate mode resonance due to rapidly intensifying El Niño–Southern Oscillation. **Nature Communications**. in revision.

 ## References